-Installing from source requires you to have installed Python (>= 2.6), NumPy (>= 1.3), SciPy (>= 0.7), setuptools, Python development headers and a working C++ compiler.
-Under Debian-based operating systems, which include Ubuntu, you can install all these requirements by issuing:
+Installing from source requires you to have installed the scikit-learn runtime dependencies, Python development headers and a working C/C++ compiler.
+Under Debian-based operating systems, which include Ubuntu, if you have Python 2 you can install all these requirements by issuing:

 In order to build the documentation and run the example code contains in this documentation you will need matplotlib:

 The above installs the ATLAS implementation of BLAS (the Basic Linear Algebra Subprograms library).
 Ubuntu 11.10 and later, and recent (testing) versions of Debian, offer an alternative implementation called OpenBLAS.

 Using OpenBLAS can give speedups in some scikit-learn modules, but can freeze joblib/multiprocessing prior to OpenBLAS version 0.2.8-4, so using it is not recommended unless you know what you’re doing.

 If you do want to use OpenBLAS, then replacing ATLAS only requires a couple of commands.
 ATLAS has to be removed, otherwise NumPy may not work:

 sudo apt-get remove libatlas3gf-base libatlas-dev sudo apt-get install libopenblas-dev sudo update-alternatives --set libblas.so.3 \ /usr/lib/openblas-base/libopenblas.so.0 sudo update-alternatives --set liblapack.so.3 \ /usr/lib/lapack/liblapack.so.3